DocsGenius/RGB-Textbook/index.md

 I have also started a platform for writers myself, and I plan to use it to publish the framework over the next few days at <a href="https://geniusdocs.blog">geniusdocs.blog</a>

 ## The Unabridged Behavioral Interview.
-How I wish I could reply to "Tell us a little about yourself", and the expected maturity evident of a bureaucratic workpalce
+How I wish I could reply to "Tell us a little about yourself", and the expected maturity evident of a bureaucratic workplace

 Hi, I’m Roman.